-Liquidating some of your stock portfolio to purchase real estate can seem like a safe move, and it often is.
+Liquidating some of your stock portfolio to fund a down payment on a house can seem like a safe move, and it often is.
 But there are tax consequences and quirks of timing that you should familiarize yourself with before you call your broker.

 The only investment better than stocks is real estate, which is why many people who own stock end up selling it off to finance a real estate purchase.
-It can be scary to sell part of your stock portfolio to buy a home, but unless you're selling Apple stock in the mid-80s or Google stock in the mid-00s, it's overwhelmingly likely that you're going to come out way ahead.
+It can be scary to sell part of your stock portfolio for a home purchase, but unless you're selling Apple stock in the mid-80s or Google stock in the mid-00s, it's overwhelmingly likely that you're going to come out way ahead.

 Of course, you still have to be careful about how and when you liquidate your holdings.
 Here are some things to keep in mind when converting that paper wealth to good, solid brick-and-mortar wealth.